xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 ## Health Checks

-The client or the server worker **MAY** send `ping` requests to the server at any time to check the health of their counterpart.
+The client or the server **MAY** send `ping` requests to the server at any time to check the health of their counterpart.

-- If the server worker does not receive a `ping` response from the client within a reasonable time, it **MUST** send a "disconnected" notification to the topic `$mcp-rpc-endpoint/<mcp-client-id>/<service-name>` and disconnect itself.
+- If the client does not receive a `ping` response from the server within a reasonable time, it **MUST** send a "disconnected" notification to the topic `$mcp-client/presence/<mcp-client-id>` and disconnect itself.
-- If the client does not receive a `ping` response from the server worker within a reasonable time, it **MUST** send a "disconnected" notification to the topic `$mcp-rpc-endpoint/<mcp-client-id>/<service-name>`, after that it **MAY** send another initialization request to the coordinator connection to get a new worker connection.
+- If the server does not receive a `ping` response from the client within a reasonable time, it **MUST** send any other PRC requests to the client.

 For more information, see the [Ping]({{< ref "/docs/specification/draft/basic/utilities/ping" >}}).